satishkamavaram/agentic-ai-a2a-mcp/mcp-server-oauth/README.md

 ## Features

 - **OAuth2 Authentication**: Integrates with Keycloak using FastMCP's OAuthProxy
+- **Personalized Prompts**: Each tool can ask you questions in its own style, thanks to support for `@mcp.prompt`.
+- **Interactive Conversations**: The server can ask follow-up questions and guide you step-by-step using elicitation, making your experience more engaging and tailored.
 - **Weather Alerts**: Provides weather alert information for German states (mock response)
 - **Interactive Prompts**: Uses MCP's elicit functionality for user input
 - **JWT Token Validation**: Validates tokens from Keycloak